-- After submitting the revised prospectus, the student should schedule a time to discuss the prospectus with the entire committee at a face-to-face meeting arranged by the student in consultation with his/her Dissertation Committee chair.
+- O After submitting the revised prospectus, the student should schedule a time to discuss the prospectus with the entire committee at a face-to-face meeting arranged by the student in consultation with their Dissertation Committee chair.
 Out-of-town members may arrange to Skype in to the meeting.
-Assistance in booking a location may be obtained by contacting phurter@ucf.edu. - The prospectus defense is up to your committee to design and arrange.
-Check with your chair to review the committee's plan and expectations, and how you should best prepare. - Following the face-to-face prospectus review, the Dissertation Committee will notify the student in writing (via email) whether s/he may continue to develop the dissertation based on the prospectus discussed, or needs to provide further revisions to the prospectus.
-This notification must be copied to the Program Director (bmauer@ucf.edu) and the program Assistant Director (phurter@ucf.edu). - 5.
+Assistance in booking a location may be obtained by contacting TandT@ucf.edu. - The prospectus defense is up to your committee to design and arrange.
+Check with your chair to review the committee's plan and expectations, and how you should best prepare. - o Following the face-to-face prospectus review, the Dissertation Committee will notify the student in writing (via email) whether they may continue to develop the dissertation based on the prospectus discussed, or needs to provide further revisions to the prospectus.
+This notification must be copied to the Program Director (anastasia@ucf.edu) and the program (TandT@ucf.edu). - 5.
 Should the student need to continue revisions, the same process should be followed into the subsequent term of enrollment in ENC 7980.